Mike Gesicki Player Prop Bets for NFL Week 6 | Miami vs. Jacksonville 10/17/2021

 Season Stats

-- Gesicki has 22 catches on 34 targets for 227 yards and one touchdown, averaging 45.4 yards per game.
+- This season Gesicki has caught 22 passes on 34 targets for 227 yards and one touchdown, averaging 45.4 yards per game.

-- So far this season, 18.0% of the 189 passes thrown by his team have gone Gesicki's way.
+- Gesicki has been the target of 34 of his team's 189 passing attempts this season, or 18.0% of the target share.

-- The Dolphins, who rank 31st in the NFL in points scored, have attempted a pass 66.5% of the time while opting for the ground attack 33.5% of the time.
+- The Dolphins, who rank 31st in the NFL in points scored, have dropped back to pass 66.5% of the time while running the football 33.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Jaguars.